Vinomofo Grows Low-Cost Acquisition, Retention, and Lifetime Value with the Lexer CDP

 Here’s an example of the single customer view made possible by the Lexer platform:

-With over 140 standardised, out-of-the-box attributes, Lexer profiles show Vinomofo all of their customers’ information across channels, including lifetime value, average order value, last order date, location, browser behaviour, and more.
+With over 140 standardized, out-of-the-box attributes, Lexer profiles show Vinomofo all of their customers’ information across channels, including lifetime value, average order value, last order date, location, browser behavior, and more.
 Additionally, the platform can show profiles for prospects who haven’t transacted yet, which typically makes up about 30 to 50 percent of a business’s database.

-Finally, automated segmentation enables genuine, one-to-one personalisation across channels and touchpoints.
-By using insights and automation to strike a balance between a high volume of communications and effective personalisation, Vinomofo drove significant increases in lifetime value, conversion rates, and ROAS.
+Finally, automated segmentation enables genuine, one-to-one personalization across channels and touchpoints.
+By using insights and automation to strike a balance between a high volume of communications and effective personalization, Vinomofo drove significant increases in lifetime value, conversion rates, and ROAS.

 The impact: Significant retention, cost savings, and profitability.